knownorigin/docs.knownorigin.io/docs/guide/creating-editions.md

 ## Promoting your work

 * Socials / make sure you are building a brand which collectors will recognise and fall in love with.
-* Be an active member of the scene by signing up for any competitions that and running and be active in the community Discord.
+* Be an active member of the scene by signing up for any competitions that are running and be active in the community Discord.
 Collectors are more likely to buy from a name they can recognise and someone they know is dedicated.
 * Try to build up a lasting relationship with the collectors who are interested in your work.
 * [Artist checklist of success](https://www.trevorjonesart.com/blog/artist-checklist-for-success) by [Trevor Jones](https://knownorigin.io/trevor-jones)
 * [How To Build a Social Following for Your Art](http://www.snapfluence.com/resources-blog/2017/9/1/how-to-build-a-social-following-for-your-art)